A Milhouse Divided: Reception

 In its original broadcast, "A Milhouse Divided" finished tied for 50th in the weekly ratings for the week of November 25 – December 1, 1996, with a Nielsen rating of 8.3 and was viewed in 8 million homes.
 It was the fourth-highest-rated show on the Fox Network that week.

 Since airing, the episode has received positive reviews.
 Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "More drama than comedy, and very honest in its dealings with the Van Houtens' divorce and its effects on Milhouse."
 In 2022, Chris Lough, writing for Fatherly magazine, said that "in one of The Simpsons most amazing episodes ever, Milhouse's parents got divorced."

 A store appearing in the episode was named "Stoner's Pot Palace."
 In addition to appearing in other Simpsons media since, the name "Stoners Pot Palace" would later be used in a computer worm targeting Windows 9x platforms named "Marijuana."

-In 2018, a scene from the episode where Bart hits Homer with a chair (replicating a stunt Luanne's new boyfriend Chase showed him) while taking a bath became an internet meme.
+In 2018, a scene from the episode where Bart hits Homer with a chair (replicating a stunt Luanne's new boyfriend Chase showed him) while taking a bath has become an internet meme.